PE and Sport Premium Funding

 Schools must publish:

-- A full breakdown of how it has been spent (or will be spent)
+a full breakdown of how it has been spent, or will be spent by 31 July 2023

-- How many pupils within their year 6 cohort can do each of the following:
+the percentage of pupils within their year 6 cohort for academic year 2022 to 2023 that can do each of the following:

-If selected, schools must also take part in a sampling review to scrutinise their compliance with these conditions.
+If selected, schools must also take part in a sampling review to scrutinise their compliance with these terms.

 Swimming Report 2021/2022